Planning a vacation to Bryce Canyon in December is a unique time to go to enjoy winter activities!

 Hiking in December at Bryce Canyon

-The Bryce Canyon hikes can be divided into easy, moderate, and hard depending on your hiking ability.
+The Bryce Canyon winter hikes can be divided into easy, moderate, and hard depending on your hiking ability.

 IMPORTANT TIP: remember that all trails below the rim have steep climbs out of the canyon!

 When hiking at Bryce Canyon, keep these tips in mind.